Painters

 If this painter is your match

-Steal this: Pick a subject you can only paint for one hour a day—a specific light, a specific tide, a specific interior at a specific time.
+Borrow this: Pick a subject you can only paint for one hour a day — a specific light, a specific tide, a specific interior at a specific time.
 Paint it across as many consecutive days as you need.
 Do not try to finish it in one session and do not try to reconstruct it from memory later.
 Work only in that one hour.
-You will learn what sustained direct observation actually is.

 Adjacent painters